simulogics/prosperousuniverse-docs/content/tutorials/base-setup/_index.md

 * Constructor: Basic Materials Plant, Prefab Plant Mk 1
 * Fuel Engineer: Refinery; Collector _or_ Extractor

 Regardless of your package, it is recommended that you also construct two “Habitation Pioneer” modules.
-To construct a building, simply hit its  “BUILD” button; if it worked, your new building will show up in the “SECTIONS” window you can access from your base overview.
+To construct a building, simply hit its  “BUILD” button; if it worked, your new building will show up in the BUILDINGS (formerly “SECTIONS”) window you can access from your base overview.

 ![Build section](build-section.png)